-Zakopane lays in the foothills of rugged Tatra mountains, with the iconic Giewont (you will recognise it by the cross on the peak) looming above the city.
+Zakopane lies in the foothills of the rugged Tatra mountains, with the iconic Giewont (you will recognise it by the cross on the peak) looming above the city.
 There are plenty of cute wooden houses dotted around the place.
 The most popular places to visit in Zakopane are Krupowki (a street with plenty of bars and restaurants) and Gubalowka with panoramic views over the snowy Tatras.

 If adventure is what you’re after, get your crampons and go hiking in the Tatra National Park or go skiing on Nosal or Polana Szymaszkowa.
-After the active day in the cold, retire to one of the many tavernas on Krupowki for a hearty meal by a warm open fire.
+After an active day in the cold, retire to one of the many tavernas on Krupowki for a hearty meal by a warm open fire.

 Go skiing in the mountains

 Krakow is fantastically located if you want to go skiing in Poland.
 It’s only about two hours away from the high Tatra mountains and even closer to some of the best Polish ski resorts.
 Although skiing in Poland is no Alps, it’s a great place for beginners.
 Most ski slopes are gentle blues, with only a few of the more challenging pistes.
 It’s also one of the cheapest places to ski in Europe.